palladidrago/Sharpie/README.md

 # Sharpie
-An app to keep track of your assignments and test, all tailored to your needs.
+An app to keep track of your assignments and tests.

 # Made in Flutter + Firebase
 This allows easy cross platform development without the hassle of having to make